HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 # adv_data_aug_hmm
 This software is the implementation of the following article submitted to TPAMI:

-Castellini A., Masillo F., Azzalini D., Amigoni F., Farinelli A., Adversarial Data Augmentation for Anomaly Detection in Intelligent Autonomous Systems
+Castellini A., Masillo F., Azzalini D., Amigoni F., Farinelli A., Adversarial Data Augmentation for HMM-based Anomaly Detection

 In this stage, the software is intended for reviewers' use only.